 What is a Payday Loan?

-A payday loan is an advance of funds or short term loan against your next paycheque, given to you with a very expensive fee and high interest charges.
-You have to promise in writing to pay the lender back when you receive your next employment cheque, usually within 14 days.
+A payday loan is an advance of funds or short term loan against your next paycheck, given to you with a very expensive fee and high interest charges.
+You have to promise in writing to pay the lender back when you receive your next employment quench, usually within 14 days.
 The lender typically advances you 30 to 50% of your take home pay.